 However, there is a bit of calculation involved.
 The Indexation formula is,

 Original cost of acquisition x (CII of year of sale/CII of year of purchase), where CII stands for cost inflation index.

 Hence, instead of ₹10,000, your capital gains will now be taxed on (₹20,000 – Indexation formula result) – a lower amount.

 Short term capital gains on the other hand are added to income and taxed at existing income tax slab rates.

 Balanced funds are equity-oriented hybrid funds that invest at least 65% of their assets in equities.
 Their tax treatment is exactly the same as non-tax saving equity funds.

-Consumers can opt for growth or dividend mutual funds based on their investment goals.
+Consumers can opt for growth or dividend mutual funds based on their investment goals, but before you do so, it’s extremely important to understand the taxation in mutual funds.
 Growth option is better than dividend as compounding effect is lost when fund houses pay you dividends.
-Sqrrl recommends direct mutual funds with growth options, to maximize your savings and help you realise your goals.